jav/expo-server-sdk-java/README.md

 # This repository has moved!

 ## New maintainer and repository
-[Now hosted here](https://github.com/nia-medtech/expo-server-sdk-java) with a new maintainer!

 Thank you [Oliver Welter](mailto:oliver.welter@nia-medtech.com) and [nia-medtech](https://nia-medtech.com) for offering to take over the maintainer role!

+`expo-server-sdk-java is now [hosted here](https://github.com/nia-medtech/expo-server-sdk-java) with a new maintainer!

 Don't forget to update your project dependencies!